 The Visitor Center is located at 5831 Dunker Church Road, Sharpsburg.
 The Visitor Center and Park Grounds are open all year.

 Most Haunted Bed and Breakfast - Piper House in Sharpsburg

 Piper House was Confederate General Longstreet's headquarters, and the barn was used as a field hospital during the Antietam Battle.
 Military Ghosts reports the house was directly on the battlefield and after the fighting stopped, three dead soldiers were found under the parlor piano.
 There have been reports of "strange sounds and mysterious figures that appear and vanish without explanation."

 Creepy Tales From a Haunted B&B

 Piper House was closed to the public and operated as a Bed and Breakfast Inn by Lou and Regina Clark who leased it from the park.
 The owners never experienced any paranormal activity, but guests reported hearing muffled conversations, odd sounds and misty apparitions in the 1900 addition to the home.
 Guests reported, "...hearing muffled voices and odd sounds and even report a misty apparition which appears in the doorway to the bathroom."

 The Piper House is located on Route 65 just before the Visitor Center.
 Check with the Antietam Battlefield Visitor Center for operating hours.

-Maryland's Most Haunted Barn - Otto House in Sharpsburg
+Most Haunted Barn in Maryland - Otto House in Sharpsburg

 Another farm along the Antietam Battlefield was also turned into a field hospital along with the barn that was about 100 yards from the house.
 The Otto House rests on a knoll along Burnside Bridge Road and overlooks the Sherrick House.